x-o-r-r-o/PHP-Webshells-Collection/README.md

 Most Wanted Private and Public PHP Web Shells Can Be Downloaded Here.
 (Educational Purpose Only)

 I am not responsible for how you use this stuff.

+Default Password for All Shells (if required): wso